DmPanf/Potholes_Detector/src/README.md

 - The Telegram bot receives the responses and delivers the results to the user in the Telegram app.

 This setup allows users to interact with a complex system through the familiar interface of a Telegram bot, simplifying tasks such as data retrieval, system configuration, or even controlling and monitoring machine learning models and processes.

+## Telegram Bot

+The user interface of a Telegram bot typically involves chat interactions where users can send messages, commands, or queries, and receive responses.
+When a user inputs data incorrectly, the bot is programmed to recognize these errors and provide feedback.
+This feedback usually includes an error message explaining what went wrong and suggestions for how to input the correct data.

+For example, if a user is supposed to enter a date in a specific format (like YYYY-MM-DD) and they enter it incorrectly, the bot might respond with a message such as, "The date format is incorrect.
+Please enter the date in the 'YYYY-MM-DD' format."
+This helps guide users towards successful interactions with the bot.